Welt der Wunder

 Dieser Beitrag ist auch verfügbar auf: Deutsch

-According to rough estimates by the German Federal Association for Traumatic Brain Injury Patients in Need, around 40,000 people in Germany fall into a deep coma each year due to severe traumatic brain injuries.
-About 20,000 of them then remain in what is known as apallic syndrome or vegetative state, often for months, sometimes even years.
+According to rough estimates by the Federal Association for Traumatic Brain Injury Patients in Need, around 40,000 people in Germany fall into a deep coma each year due to severe traumatic brain injuries.
+About 20,000 of them then remain in what is known as a vegetative state, often for months, sometimes even years.
 The rest either wake up immediately or die.

-The brain stem regulates the basic functions of the body, such as breathing, swallowing, and circulation.
-The midbrain, which is part of the brain stem, transmits information from the spinal cord to the cerebrum.
-This is where our consciousness resides.
-It processes all the sensory impressions that add up to our perception.
-In a persistent vegetative state, the transmission of information from the midbrain is usually impaired.
-Often the brain stem and cerebrum are also damaged.
+The brain stem, deep within the brain, regulates the body’s vital basic functions such as breathing, swallowing and circulation.
+The midbrain, part of the brain stem, transmits information from the spinal cord to the cerebrum.
+This is where our consciousness lies.
+It processes all sensory impressions into an overall perception.
+In a persistent vegetative state, also called appalling syndrome, the information transmission of the midbrain is usually disturbed.
+Often the brain stem and cerebrum are also directly damaged.

 Patients in a vegetative state have a normal life expectancy.
-But no one knows whether and when they will emerge from the depths of consciousness.
-The occasional dramatic reports of people who are said to have awakened from a vegetative state after years are controversial and considered unlikely by experts: Was it really a vegetative state, or just a lesser form of impaired consciousness?
+But nobody knows if and when they will re-emerge from the deep depths of consciousness.
+Sensational reports of people who are said to have woken up from a vegetative state after years are controversially discussed by experts and considered unlikely: Was it really a real vegetative state or just a less severe form of disturbance of consciousness?

-There are few reports of people who have come out of a vegetative state.
-The majority have no memory of what happened to them.
-The accounts of those who do remember are similar to near-death experiences.
+There are only a few reports of people who have returned from a vegetative state.
+The majority remembers nothing.
+The reports of those who can remember are similar to those of near-death experiences .
 They all saw a white light at the end of a tunnel.
-Furthermore, they saw their lives flash before their mind’s eye.
+And they saw their lives again in fast motion before their inner eye.
 There are many levels of consciousness between life and death.
-Only a few have been explored.
+Only a few of them have been researched so far.

-Doctors can now check which “sensory channels” are active in the brain.
-Can patients in a vegetative state hear, see, feel, smell and taste?
-One of the tools they use to answer this question is electroencephalography (EEG).
+Doctors are now able to check which “sensory channels” are open in the brain : Can patients in a vegetative state hear, see, feel, smell and taste?
+To clarify this question, they use, among other things, brain wave measurement (EEG).

-What if a patient is deaf and blind and therefore unresponsive?
-There is no clear diagnosis of whether a person is in a vegetative state or simply trapped in their body but completely lucid.
-On the contrary, the misdiagnosis rate is 40 percent.
+What if a patient is deaf and blind and therefore does not respond?
+There is no clear diagnosis as to whether a person is in a vegetative state or is simply trapped in his body but mentally completely clear.
+On the contrary: the misdiagnosis rate is 40 percent.
 Even today.
-The reason is often a lack of examinations because not all clinics have the latest and most modern examination equipment and methods at their disposal.
+The reason is often a lack of examinations, as not all clinics have the latest and most modern examination equipment and methods.

-After unsuccessful early rehabilitation, most of those affected have no choice but to care for the coma patient themselves at home because health insurance companies no longer declare themselves responsible for patients suffering from apallic syndrome / persistent vegetative state.
+After unsuccessful early rehabilitation, most of those affected have no choice but to care for the coma patient themselves at home, because health insurance companies no longer declare themselves responsible for the clinical picture of “apallic syndrome” / persistent vegetative state.

 Welt der Wunder - Die App